-The moon's cycle around earth takes 29.5 days approximately.
+The moon's cycle, from one new moon to the next, takes 29.5 days approximately.

 The eight moon phases

 2. crescent moon